MUCollective/python-mturk-cli/README.md

     `python expire_hit.py -prod`

+**get_balance.py**

+This script retrieves and reports the balance for your Requester account.
+Use this script to check how much money you have left to pay workers.

+**Arguments:**

+* *'-prod'* -- Retrieve balance for your Requester account (in Production mode), rather than the Sandbox (default).
+If you do not supply this argument, the balance reported will be $10,000 (in the Sandbox).

+**Example:**

+We want to know the balance for our Requester account.
+We should run:

+    `python get_balance.py -prod`

 **get_results.py**

 This script retrieves results for a HIT with its HITId stored in `hit_info.log`.
 Retrieving results entails three things: (1) Updating the `hit_info.log` file to reflect the current number of assignements available and pending; (2) Writing information about assignments with `Status == 'Submitted'` to a file called `results.log`; and (3) Writing a progress report on the current set of HIT assignments to the terminal, so the user can track how many assignements have been completed and how may are pending.
 The `results.log` file is required to run `python approve_hit.py`.
 Users should feel free to run this script repeatedly while waiting for workers to finish their assignments.